Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 -

-Containerized Scanner: Kubernetes cluster with the scanner service.
-Ensure that the RPC agent management is enabled with the appropriate feature flag
+Kubernetes cluster with the scanner service.
+Ensure that the Ontapp agent management is enabled with the appropriate feature flag.
+For more information, see Deploy a Containerized Scanner.

 -